 Park Ranger, Thea Knott

-Thea’s favorite place is on the swimming dock, first thing in the morning as the mist gently rises off the water as the sun’s rays peek through the trees.
-The peace of nature seeps gently into her soul, and recharges her mind, body, and spirit.
+Thea’s favorite place is on the swimming dock first thing in the morning as the mist gently rises off the water and the sun’s rays peek through the trees.
+The peace of nature recharges her mind, body and spirit.
 It’s the best way to start the day!

-Thea’s favorite activity is Interpretation; Thea loves to brag about her park and to share the park’s story with visitors.
-Her favorite Interpretive program is an Old-Fashioned Campfire Ceremony, complete with skits, stories, songs, and patriotic narratives.
-Audience participation is essential, and thoroughly enjoyed by one and all.
+Thea’s favorite activity is Interpretation.
+She enjoys bragging about her park and sharing the park’s story with visitors.
+Her favorite interpretive program is an Old-Fashioned Campfire Ceremony, complete with skits, stories, songs and patriotic narratives.
+Audience participation is essential, and the ceremony is thoroughly enjoyed by one and all.

-For more information about the park, see Thea’s 4 ½ minute interview on the Florida Channel: Florida Portraits - Rainbow Springs State Park
+For more information about the park, see Thea’s 4½-minute interview on the Florida Channel at Florida Portraits - Rainbow Springs State Park